 The government announced the Coronavirus Job Retention Scheme to help businesses to continue paying employees that otherwise may have been laid off.
-Under this scheme, businesses can access grants of 80% of their employees’ wages up to a total of £2,500 per month per furloughed employee plus any employers’ national insurance costs and minimum autoenrollment pension contributions.
+Under this scheme, businesses can access grants of up to 80% of their employees’ wages up to a total of £2,500 per month per furloughed employee.

-August – The grant available will remain at 80% of the wage costs of the furloughed employee up to a maximum of £2,500 per month, however, the employer will no longer be able to reclaim the cost of any Employers NI and auto-enrolment pension costs if applicable.
+Until 31st January 2021 the grant available will remain at 80% of the wage costs of the furloughed employee or director up to a maximum of £2,500 per month.
+The business will need to bear the cost of any Employers NI, apprentice levy and auto-enrolment pension costs if applicable.
 Holiday pay will accrue as usual for the period the employee is on furlough.